 Dogs and Colour

 Contrary to what many people believe, dogs are not colour blind.
 They just see colours (and more) quite differently than people.
 Check out our post on dog vision vs. human vision for details and side-by-side photo examples.
-They don’t really care about colourful or pretty treats, though.
+Dogs don’t really care about colourful or pretty treats, though.
 They care about delicious scents and flavours.
 But we humans can have a little fun when making and sharing treats.
 Fun shapes and colours for me, doggone delicious for them.
 Win win!
+We’re having fun in dog treat kitchen making marbled St. Patrick’s Day treats.

 Easy Single Dough Marbled Treats